 - The reason that the transit and transhipment ports also require to approve this DG cargo request is that some ports may not allow the passage of certain goods through their ports or off loading/loading at their ports for safety and/or other concerns..

 - If the shipping line is part of a VSA and the intended ship is not operated by the them, then the DG Request is sent to the DG Approval desk of the carrier operating the ship..

 - For certain commodities, vessels and routes, the DG Approver might also check the acceptance with the stowage planners..

 - The DG Approver will record each acceptance or rejection received ( from ports, vessel partners, transit ports and stowage planners)..

-- Only after an acceptance is received from all of the above, the DG Approver will approve the DG cargo to be booked..
+- Once an acceptance is received from all of the above, the DG Approver may still in some cases require the approval of a DG manager of the shipping line who will then ultimately approve if the DG cargo can be accepted for booking..

 - This approval or rejection is sent to the booking desk who will in turn advise the client of the acceptance or rejection..

 - Only after this approval is received, the shipping line will confirm the booking and release empty container to the shipper for packing..

 As you may imagine, given the various time zones around the world and regional desks responsible for various trade routes and services (Example Asia DG desk in Singapore or Hong Kong, Europe DG Desk in London, Hamburg or Marseille, America DG desk in New York or Charleston), this approval may take a bit of time..

 Apart from the time differences, the recent spate of maritime disasters and incidents on land purportedly due to improper or misdeclaration of hazardous cargoes also has a bit of an adverse effect in the turn around time of DG acceptance resulting in the DG Approver also having to check